matter-labs/zksync-web-era-docs/docs/tools/zksync-cli/README.md

 - `zksync-cli withdraw`: withdraws funds from zkSync (L2) to Ethereum (L1)
 - `zksync-cli withdraw-finalize`: finalizes withdrawal of funds from zkSync (L2) to Ethereum (L1)
 - `zksync-cli help`: Provides information about all supported commands
-- `zksync-cli help <command>`: Provides detailed information about how to use a specific command.
-Replace <command> with the name of the command you want help with (e.g., create-project, deposit, withdraw, withdraw-finalize)
+- `zksync-cli help {command}`: Provides detailed information about how to use a specific command.
+Replace {command} with the name of the command you want help with (e.g., create-project, deposit, withdraw, withdraw-finalize)
 - `zksync-cli --version`: Returns the current version

 ::: info Deposit and withdraw times